nickbrenneke/mobile_iot/README.md

 # Helping Hands
 This repository contains the front-end code for the application.
 This application was built using Ionic framework.
+There are two main components in the src folder.
+The app folder contains app-level information such as components, modules, and package information.
+The pages folder contains each of the pages with corresponding functionality (sign in, sign up, maps, etc.).